 - Open Safari browser and go to Preferences

 - Then select the Privacy tab.

 - In the Privacy tab, you will find an option that is “Remove All Website Data”, checked this option.

-- Relaunch Safari browser, and everything will be good and according to you.
-You will not face the issue of stay logged in even you re-open your Safari browser.
+- Relaunch the Safari browser and everything will be good and according to you.
+You will not be logged in even if you re-open your Safari browser.

-Your username and password are remembered by Edge browser, so when you open Gmail page next time, it will automatically retrieve information and fill the account info by itself.
-So, you just need to turn off the feature in Edge browser that is saving your usernames and passwords.
+Your username and password are remembered by the Edge browser, so when you open the Gmail page next time, it automatically retrieves the information and fills out the account information itself.
+You just have to turn off the feature in the Edge browser, which saves your usernames and passwords.